LiamDormon/mojito_crypto/README.md

 ## Installation
 Download the latest release or compile from the source.

+##Items
+Copy and Paste the items from the config and add it to qb-core/shared/items.lua

 Add miningrigs table to your database:
 ```sql
 CREATE TABLE IF NOT EXISTS `player_miningrigs` (